Edit a report

 <Note>

-`Metric` filters posses a different syntax.
-Pass a list of values as a list.
+`Metric` filters use a different syntax than other filters.
+You must pass values as a list.

 ```text theme={null}